McCache/McCache-for-Python/docs/TESTING.md

 ### Stress Testing
 This stress test is intended to find the breaking point for `McCache` on a given class of machine.
 This is an edge case where in a normal usage the probability of two or more nodes updating the same key/value at the very same time is extremely low.

 The test script run for a certain duration pausing a faction of a second in each iteration in a loop.
-Based on the sleep aperture, a snooze value is calculated to keep the value within the aperture precision up to ten times the aperture value.  e.g. If the aperture value is `0.01`, the snooze value shall be between `0.01` and `0.1`.
+The sleep aperture is the centerpoint where a range of random value is generated around it. e.g. If the aperture value is `0.01`s (`10`ms),  the snooze value shall be between `0.0065`s (`6.5`ms) and `0.0135`s (`13.5`ms).
 Next, a random operation, lookup, insert, update and delete, to be applied to the cache.
 Currently, the distributions are:
 * 55% are lookups.
 * 05% are deletes.